tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - NKs are part of the innate immune system but are similar to cytotoxic T cells, they lack antigen specificity and are usually short-lived (< 10 days), so their exhaustion is likely less important
  - there are long-lived, somewhat antigen-specific NKs with memory recall though
  - B cell exhaustion: weaker antibody response (inhibited normal function)
+# Ocular adverse events associated with immune checkpoint inhibitors, a scoping review
+ - they suggest irAEs can be broken into 2 categories: true irAEs (T cells activated against tumor and normal cells, theoretically this wanes after ICBs are stopped) and induction/exacerbation of paraneoplastic syndromes triggered by ICB (remote effects of cancer not caused by tumor/metastases, like immune response against tumor with cross-reaction of antibodies between tumor and self), **I don't really understand the difference between these two types here**
 # On the specificity of protein-protein interactions in the context of disorder
  - **trying to find evidence for relation between hydrophobicity and cross-reactivity: bring up idea of transcriptional (co)activators being non-specific due to hydrophobicity, and negative charge (perhaps unhelpful with negatively charged DNA)**
 # PD-1 blockade induces responses by inhibiting adaptive immune resistance